jpodolski/jpodolski.com/README.md

-# A personal website, at jpodolski.com
+# A personal website
+located at jpodolski.com